gc535/LivenessDectectionForFaceSpoofingAttack/README.md

 The current algorithm uses LBP extraction on the facial image and the Optical Flow image(adding a gray scale lbp in still in test).
 Multiple MLP networks are trained on their independent dataset, then their own intermediate encoded results will be  combined to generate a merged sample vector for traning a merging MLP model, where the final prediction is generated.

 --------------------------
-#### Usage:
+#### Usage: (This is not a complete software, but a set of explorations of livessness detection)
+This project contains several different feature extraction methods that can be used in liveness detection.
+These methods were gathered different papers prior works in this area.
+Each feature extaction is a independent program, and there is one prototype program to the feature integration as well.

 ##### C++ program:
 dependency: opencv(with HDF5 module support, dnn module, ml module)

 ###### There will be multiple executable files generated after make the source code.

 ###### sperate data preparation:
-dog_lbp, ofm, [gray, still in grogress]:
+dog_lbp, ofm, rawlbp, fft_dog [still in rogress]:

-These seperate MLP models need to be trained independently on three dataset.
+Seperate MLP models need to be trained independently on each data feature.
 Before training the MLP, train and test data<data, labels> needs to be formated into HDF5 files.
 For exapmle: "dog_lbp" generates the "train.h5" and "test.h5"(name can be user specified) stores the train and test data, and then trains a SVM model then output the SVM model accuracy just for comparison.
 The generated database files are used to independently train the DOG_LBP_MLP model.
 (The generated HDF5 files can be used to generate a MLP model by python in the /src/python/MLP folder) A sample program generates the dog_lbp dataset file is as follow: